 PM directs to provide Rs50,000 cash relief to each flood-affected family

-Prime Minister Shehbaz Sharif on Monday directed to ensure the provision of Rs.
-50,000 relief to each flood-affected family in the flood-hit areas through a transparent process within three days.
+ISLAMABAD – Prime Minister Shehbaz Sharif on Monday directed to ensure provision of Rs 50,000 relief to each flood affected family in the flood-hit areas through a transparent process within three days.

-Benazir Income Support Programme (BISP) will provide Rs.
-50,000 cash relief to every flood-affected family under the supervision of the National Disaster Management Authority (NDMA), he added.
+Benazir Income Support Programme (BISP) will provide Rs 50,000 cash relief to every flood affected family under the supervision of National Disaster Management Authority (NDMA), he added.

-The meeting was attended by Federal Ministers Miftah Ismail, Ahsan Iqbal, Marriyam Aurangzeb, Murtaza Javed Abbasi, Maulana Asad Mehmood, Advisor to PM Qamar Zaman Kaira, Chairman NDMA Lt.
-Gen. Akhtar Nawaz and relevant senior officials.
+The meeting was attended by Federal Ministers Miftah Ismail, Ahsan Iqbal, Marriyum Aurangzeb, Murtaza Javed Abbasi, Maulana Asad Mehmood, Advisor to PM Qamar Zaman Kaira, Chairman NDMA Lt-Gen Akhtar Nawaz and relevant senior officials.

-Minister for Housing Maulana Abdul Wasay, Chief Minister Balochistan Abdul Quddus Bizenjo and Member Provincial Assembly (MPA) Balochistan Sanaullah Baloch attended the meeting through video link.
+Minister for Housing Maulana Abdul Wasay, Chief Minister Balochistan Abdul Quddus Bizenjo and Member Provicial Assembly (MPA) Balochistan Sanaullah Baloch attended the meeting through video-link.

 The Prime Minister further said that the disbursement of cash relief should be ensured through electronic transfer so that the deserving people get relief.

-He directed the Flood Relief Coordination Committee to finalize the process of Rs.
-50,000 cash relief disbursement and present its report by today evening.
+He directed the Flood Relief Coordination Committee to finalise the process of Rs 50,000 cash relief disbursement and present its report by today evening.

-The Prime Minister said that it was the provincial government’s prerogative to become part of the federal government’s flood relief efforts, adding, however, that the federal government will ensure the relief and rehabilitation of the flood-affected people through its own resources.
+The Prime Minister said that it was the provincial governments’ prerogative to become part of the federal government’s flood relief efforts, adding, however, the federal government will ensure relief and rehabilitation of the flood affected people through its own resources.

 He also directed the Minister for Information and Broadcasting to formulate a comprehensive awareness campaign in that regard.